sympy/sympy/doc/src/tutorial/assumptions.rst

 When working with symbolic ``Boolean`` rather than fuzzy-bool the issue of ``None`` silently being treated as falsey does not arise so it is easier not to end up with a logic error.
-However instead the indeterminate case will often lead to an exception if not implemented carefully.
+However instead the indeterminate case will often lead to an exception being raised if not implemented carefully.

 We will try to implement the ``both_positive`` function this time using symbolic ``Boolean``: